 Another crucial thing to remember is that selling can be a problem.
-If your business chords aren’t optimized, selling more will only cause more inefficiencies, money loses and stress.
-So always make sure your chords are played well before scaling your project.
+If your business’ pillars aren’t optimized, selling more will only cause more inefficiencies, money loses and stress.
+So always make sure your pillars are well grounded before scaling your project.
 Some examples of this would be selling more than you can handle or having to hire people who don’t know what to do because you don’t have the proper processes in place.

 Also, avoid grabbing easy sales that don’t align with your vision and mission.
 In general, those will move you away from getting good at your specific niche, which is a significant long-term loss.
 Also, time spent outside of your niche means you end up earning and learning less.